iAlexeyProkhorov/Baroque-K2-Controls-Console/README.md

 # K2 Java Script Console
 Hi👋!
 Today I want to represent you my first public K2 custom control.
-It's allows you to use standard browser's console for you K2 applications debugging.
+It's allows you to use standard browser's console for your K2 applications debugging.

 # Foreword
 Once I've an expirience with Nintex K2 BPM platform and need to debug some smartforms.
 After few days I understand one thing: "I really hate popup message boxes for debugging".